Serviceportal–Baden-Württemberg

 Coordinate in advance with the responsible immission control authority regarding the documents required for an assessment.

-Neunte Verordnung zur Durchführung des Bundes-Immissionsschutzgesetzes - Verordnung über das Genehmigungsverfahren (9.
+Neunte Verordnung zur Durchführung des Bundes-Immissionsschutzgesetzes (Verordnung über das Genehmigungsverfahren - 9.
 BImSchV)

-Machine generated, based on the German release by: Umweltministerium, 18.09.2024
+Machine generated, based on the German release by: Umweltministerium Baden-Württemberg, 11.03.2026

 Stadt Kuppenheim